The Language Works ~ Journal Entries ~ Spencer 2 |

 6) Who is someone that can cheer you up?
 Who do you sometimes cheer up?
 Give an example.

-7) What kind of world disaster are you most worried about?
-In the midst of this, how do you create a peaceful mind?
+7) What kind of disaster are you most worried about?
+In the midst of this, how would you persevere?
 Explain.

 |